Reflections on Burning Man 2024

 The Temple is much larger than the Man

 On the night of temple burn I was juggling meal prep and frantically packing my things since I’d be leaving the following morning.
-A dust storm was brewing right as it became time to leave for temple…
+So I left late.
+A dust storm began brewing right as I left for temple…

 Dusty.
 Video

-I left camp late, around 8pm, to bike out with Jesse.
-In the distance we saw the temple flaring up:
+My campmate Jesse and I left camp around 8pm, to catch temple burn.
+In the distance we saw it flaring up:

 Second sun